-The product is soluble in water (5 mg/ml) or cell culture medium (1 mg/ml) yielding a hazy, faint yellow solution.
-A more concentrated, though still hazy, solution (20 mg/ml) has been achieved in aqueous saline after vortexing and warming to 70-80 °C. Lipopolysaccharides are molecules that form micelles in every solvent.
+The product is soluble in water (1 mg/ml) yielding a hazy, yellow solution.

+Lipopolysaccharides are molecules that form micelles in every solvent.
 Hazy solutions are observed in water and phosphate buffered saline.
 Organic solvents do not give clearer solutions.
 Methanol yields a turbid suspension with floaters, while water yields a homogeneously hazy solution.